smith-ashton/VBA-challenge/README.md

 Create a script that will loop through all the stocks for one year and output the following information.

-  The ticker symbol
+  -The ticker symbol

-  Yearly change from opening price at the beginning of a given year to the closing price at the end of that year
+  -Yearly change from opening price at the beginning of a given year to the closing price at the end of that year

-  The percent change from opening price at the beginning of a given year to the closing price at the end of that year
+  -The percent change from opening price at the beginning of a given year to the closing price at the end of that year

-  The total stock volume of the stock
+  -The total stock volume of the stock

 Then use conditional formatting to show negative change in red and positive change in green.